nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Encourage staff to keep these dates free and if possible avoid booking holidays on these dates

-* If possible, and alternative dates are available, avoid planning any events or clinical reviews at this time that may increase the workload of the practice e.g. Asthma reviews
+* If possible, and alternative dates are available, avoid planning any events or data rich chronic disease clinics during the [cut-over period](/prm-practice-migration/guide/planning-for-cut-over#what-is-the-cut-over) that may increase the workload of the practice e.g. Asthma reviews

 * Pre-book rooms for training, testing and any other migration activity

+* Put breather slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the new supplier system (target).